 The Council formulates and adopts its own accreditation standards and requirements.
 The standards and requirements for accreditation are stated in CPME 120, Standards and Requirements for Accrediting Colleges of Podiatric Medicine.
-This publication is available on the Council's website (www.cpme.org) or may be obtained by contacting the office of the Council on Podiatric Medical Education.
+This publication is available on the Council's website or may be obtained by contacting the Council office.